 To provide a consistent, transparent, effective, and efficient approach to maintenance, an agency should understand the management approaches available.
-Further, a key consideration for ITS assets is planning for a time when an asset may become obsolete or unsupported.
-This theme looks at best practices for planning an approach to maintaining ITS assets.
+Further, a key consideration for traffic signals is planning for a time when an asset may become obsolete or unsupported.
+This theme looks at best practices for planning an approach to maintaining traffic signals.

-• Understand the Outcome from Alternative Maintenance Management Approaches to Lifecycle Planning-Assess alternative approaches, the information required, and benefit gained to select a preferred approach.
+• Understand the Outcome from Alternative Maintenance Management Approaches to Lifecycle Planning-Assess alternative approaches, information required, and benefit gained to select a preferred approach.